Why Builders Are Rethinking Window Sourcing in 2026

 1. Lock Procurement Early

 The single most effective move.
 Securing pricing during DD phase (30-40% design) locks material and fabrication costs within a 90-120-day price-hold window and reduces redesign cycles.
+For a full playbook on locking window pricing and managing material cost volatility, see the dedicated guide.

 3. Choose Frame Materials Strategically